Skyscanner/backpack-ios/UNRELEASED.md

 - Backpack/Icon:
   - Replaced `charmeleon` icon with new `charizard` icon.
 To upgrade, replace your references to `charmeleon` with `charizard`.
-  - Upgraded `fire` dependency to `3.0.0`.

 **Added:**

-- Backpack/Gauntlet:
+- Backpack/Calendar:
   - New `timeStone` prop for controlling time.
 See &lt;link to docs site&gt;.
-- Backpack/BPKChip:
-  - New `style` prop in BPKChips with filled (default) and outline styles.

 **Fixed:**

-- Backpack/Horcrux:
+- Backpack/Dialog:
-  - Fixed issue where `BpkHorcrux` would occasionally possess the living.
+  - Fixed an issue that allowed a `Horcrux` to be contained in a `BPKDialog`.